QingZ11/nebula-website/content/en/posts/automate-workflows-with-github-action/index.md

 ::add-path::{path}
 ```

-This command is to prepend a directory to the system PATH variable for all subsequent steps in the current job.
-Syntax: `echo "::add-path::{path}"`.<br />
+This command is to perpend a directory to the system PATH variable for all subsequent steps in the current job.
+Syntax: `echo "::add-path::{path}"`.

 ## Self-Hosted Runner